 The tyranny of the calendar

 When a novelist reaches a certain level of commercial success, the charge is inevitably leveled—as it still is against the likes of Stephen King, J.K.
 Rowling, and most recently George R.R.
 Martin—that he or she is no longer being edited.
-And it seems like the evidence is right before our eyes.
+And it often seems like the evidence is right before our eyes.
 The books grow visibly longer, as they did most dramatically in the case of Harry Potter, or they take more installments to cover the same amount of ground, as with A Song of Ice and Fire.
 Familiar tics, like the folksy voice that King likes to assume, expand into full-blown affectations, and the novels themselves start to seem looser and shaggier.
 Something has clearly changed, and the underlying assumption is that the writers themselves are to blame: nobody likes being edited, and once their careers have advanced to the point where they carry sufficient financial clout with their publishers, they simply refuse to take any additional notes.
-As King himself said in an interview from the early eighties: “At this point, I think that if there were any change suggested to me that I didn’t want, all I would need to say would be, ‘No. I won’t do that.’
-And it would never be a question of their withdrawing my contract, would it?
-They’d just finally say, ‘Well, okay then, don’t do it that way.’
-Which means, in effect, that if I’m willing to be really intransigent, there’ll be no editing at all.”
+As King himself said in an interview from the early eighties:

 But the truth, as always, is a little more complicated.
 The quotation above comes from an interview with King first published in the second volume of the Dream Makers series by Charles Platt.
 It dates from an intriguing moment in King’s career, around the time of Christine, when he was already a force on bestseller lists but not the institution he later became.
 And he says of his editorial process during that period: